Rockcoldice/CS3321_LMS_Project/README.md

 4. Jose Gonzalez
 5. Lloyde Wilson

-*Implemented Team Organization: Democratic bold*
+*Implemented Team Organization: Democratic*

 #### *Technology and Platform*
-System will be a web based application for which will be hosted in Heroku Runtime Platform[Heroku](https://www.heroku.com/home)
+* System will be a web based application for which will be hosted in [Heroku Runtime Platform] (https://www.heroku.com/home).
-For the storing the information we will be using Python as our server and PostgreSQL for management.
+* For the storing the information we will be using Python as our server and PostgreSQL for management.
-The User Interface will be created using HTML, Javascript, CSS, and Booststrap Framework.
+* The User Interface will be created using HTML, Javascript, CSS, and Booststrap Framework.

-### *System Requirement bold*
+### *System Requirement*
 * Must have a login for students and faculty ( Administrator & teachers)
 * Must be able to create new users.
 * Verify Input for the user and passwords.